OSMaxwell/Custom_allocator/README.md

 - __malloc_hook:

     Also explained [here](https://www.gnu.org/software/libc/manual/html_node/Hooks-for-Malloc.html).
 This is a classical way to hook into memory alloactions, however some of the parts are removed, and while compiling some warning might be encountered (and ignored).

+Both methods save address and size of memory in an external struct/array for future prints/debugging.
+Make sure to also compile with '-D _DEBUG' as argument.